novatel/novatel_edie/python/readme.md

 Messages can also be transformed into other representations, such as a dictionary via the `to_dict()` method.

-If you wish to handle a specific message, for example `BESTPOS`, it is highly recommended that you identify it by checking its type:
+If you wish to handle a specific message, it is highly recommended that you identify it by checking its type:

 ```
 # RIGHT